-ARF2004LAB - Comm/Nav and Instrument Systems Lab | 1 Semester Credits (52 Lab Hours) Corequisite: ARF2004LEC
+ARF2004LAB - Comm/Nav and Instrument Systems Lab | 1 Semester Credits (52 Lab Hours)

-This course covers the lab requirements for the operation, and maintenance of aircraft communication and navigation systems and the wide range of aircraft instrument systems found in today's aircraft.
+This course covers the lab requirements for the operation and maintenance of aircraft communication and navigation systems and the wide range of aircraft instrument systems found in today's aircraft.
 Upon successful completion of this course, students should be able to explain and perform the operation and maintenance of aircraft communication, navigation, and instrument systems.

-ARF2005LEC - Airframe Systems Lecture | 3 Semester Credits (71.75 Didactic Hours) Corequisite: ARF2005LAB
+ARF2005LEC - Airframe Systems Lecture | 3 Semester Credits (71.75 Didactic Hours)

+Corequisite: ARF2005LAB

-This course covers the theory and operation of aircraft cabin atmosphere control systems, ice and rain control systems along with water and waste systems.
-Aircraft fuel system theory, maintenance, and troubleshooting are also discussed, as well as the basic concepts of welding.
-Upon successful completion of this course, students should be able to explain the basic operation cabin atmosphere control systems, ice and rain control systems, maintain an aircraft fuel system, and perform basic welding processes.
+This course covers the theory and operation of aircraft cabin atmosphere control systems, ice, and rain control systems along with water and waste systems.
+Aircraft fuel system, maintenance, and troubleshooting are also performed.
+Upon successful completion of this course, students should be able to explain and perform the basic operation of the cabin atmosphere control systems, ice and rain control systems, and maintain an aircraft fuel system.